KaranKool/CordaReferenceProject/README.md

 Here is Kotlin’s logging story.

-First we need to include the necessay dependencies.
+First we need to include the necessary dependencies.
 The below is and example of Log4J but the same patterns and solutions apply to SLF4J, JUL, and other logging libraries.

 ```gradle
 dependencies {